tjtanjin/DropParty/README.md

 clearly the changes and what they are intended to do (enhancement, bug fixes etc).
 Alternatively, you may simply raise bugs or suggestions by opening an issue.

-Note that as this was my first minecraft plugin, the structure of the codebase leaves more to be desired.
-My plan to rewrite the plugin for version 2.0.0 is delayed indefinitely until I am able to free up more time (or until a volunteer comes along :stuck_out_tongue_closed_eyes:)

 ### Others
 For any questions regarding the project, please reach out for support via **[discord](https://discord.gg/X8VSdZvBQY).**